 ITM is a two-year bachelor degree program with twenty-one courses consisting a total of sixty-two to sixty-three credits.

 It includes nine major courses, five of which are required and the other four consisting of electives, as well as twelve liberal arts courses.
+To help build one's resume, we encourage one of the major electives to consist of an experiential course like IN492 International Trade Practicum or an internship, although ITM elective courses can be taken as well.

 Slide 9 – ITM Program Detail